 Students explore the collaborative nature and sociability of authors within international literary movements or traditions, such as Naturalism, Transcendentalism, or Surrealism.
-Students work with primary texts within the chosen movement and explore how the authors? interactions affect literary production.
+Students work with primary texts within the chosen movement and explore how the authors' interactions affect literary production.
+Topics will vary.
+May be repeated once with permission of department Chair.